What Are the Benefits of Resistance Training vs. Cardio?

 |↑ Enzymatic activity (creatine phosphokinase and myokinase)4|

 First, always consult your primary care provider before participating in any new exercise routine or physical activity.
 If you’re not familiar with methods of resistance training, find a personal trainer who will be able to introduce you to resistance training methods that are right for you.
 On the cardio side, find a physical activity that really speaks to you, gets your heart pumping, and excites you.
+Short on time?
+Try exercise snacking!

 Until next time, live well and live active.